nikkilocke/CodeFirstWebFramework/Documentation.md

 The simplest method has no parameters, and no return value.
 Once it has been called (by a web request for `/class/method.html`), on its return the Call method will see that no response has been sent yet, and call Respond, which looks for a template file with the same name (i.e. /class/method.tmpl), fills in that template using the AppModule, and returns the resulting html.
 Any parameters provided in the request are supplied in the `AppModule.GetParameters` and `AppModule.PostParameters` NameValueCollections.
 There is also an `AppModule.Parameters` NameValueCollection which is a merge of both of the above.

 A method may also have named parameters.
 CallMethod will look for request parameters with the same names, and fill in the parameters to the method accordingly.
-If the parameters don't match, or are not all supplied, it throw an Exception, which will  will return a 500 Internal Server error (along with details of the exception formatted with exception.tmpl).
+If the parameters don't match, or are not all supplied, it throws an Exception, which will  will return a 500 Internal Server error (along with details of the exception formatted with exception.tmpl).

 A method may also return something - if so, the Call method will call WriteResponse to convert the returned type to a response.
-Streams and strings are returned unchanged - anything other non-null return value is converted to a json object.
+Streams and strings are returned unchanged - any other non-null return value is converted to a json object.
 The javascript provided often uses Ajax calls (e.g. to save a form), and many of these expect an object of type `AjaxReturn` to return the status and results of a call.

 A method may instead call WriteResponse or Respond itself to send back results, if the default behaviour is not sufficient.
 Or even write the result itself - in which case it should set ResponseSent to true, to prevent the default processing.